 As with the portfolio return, Harvesting Yield is calculated daily and aggregated over longer time periods.
 It represents an aggregation of client results, and not the results of any individual account.
 For comparison purposes, we’ll compute Harvesting Yield for both US Direct Indexing clients and for clients using our ETF-only Tax-Loss Harvesting service.
 Because US Stocks is the only asset class in which US Direct Indexing is implemented, we only compare the Harvesting Yield within the US Stocks portion of clients’ portfolios.
 The Harvesting Yield for US Direct Indexing includes losses harvested in both the individual stocks and the ETFs used to implement the strategy, while the Harvesting Yield for the ETF-only portfolios includes the losses harvested in the primary and alternate ETFs used to represent the US Stocks asset class.

 We’ll start by comparing returns.
-The chart below shows the pre-tax growth of $10,000 invested in both US Direct Indexing and VTI, gross of advisory fees, starting in February 2015 and extending through the end of 2021.
+The chart below shows the pre-tax growth of $10,000 invested in both US Direct Indexing and VTI, net of advisory fees, starting in February 2015 and extending through the end of 2022.
 The two series track each other extremely closely.
 In fact, the correlation between the daily returns series of US Direct Indexing and VTI is over 99.6% during this period.

-Table 1 compares the returns by calendar year (the returns for 2015 start on February 4 and the 2022 results end on April 30) plus selected trailing periods, net of a 0.25% annual advisory fee.
+Table 1 compares the returns by calendar year (the returns for 2015 start on February 4) plus selected trailing periods, net of a 0.25% annual advisory fee.
 There are small differences in any given year, but on average the two sets of returns are very close.
-Over this period, US Direct Indexing trails VTI by about 0.65% per year, but over the long run, we expect the difference to get closer to zero.
+Over this period, US Direct Indexing trails VTI by about 0.9% per year, but over the long run, we expect the difference to get closer to zero.